 Defining your brand can be a challenge at times, finding a way for your brand to stay consistent can be even harder.
-Our Creative Director, Lee, has given us an insight into how branding can keep your business at its best.
+Our Creative Director, Lee, has given us an insight into how The Importance of Brand Consistency can keep your business at its best.

 Why is visual identity good for businesses?

 In today’s world more and more people tend to conduct business behind screens rather than actively going out to meet people, make connections and create success.
 People want instant results due to being accustomed to the internet way of life and allow themselves less and less time to make a decision.
 This is where a great visual identity is key.

 A visual identity is made up of a logo, colour palette, font, and a graphical style that oozes personality.
 This includes photography that shouts about core-values, target audiences and selling the customer the dream.
 Developing an identity that delivers the core-values and service offering to the target audience in a matter of seconds.
 A visual identity is also an opportunity to show some personality!

 A visual identity that performs can snowball and lead to followers and fans that only help reinforce the product or service further.
 Let’s create a brand that has an emotional connection with the customers.
 Let’s create an emotional experience.
 A more reputable appearance and a positive following can lead to being able to charge more for the product or service, as being perceived as reliable or increase sales.